corley/ng-startup-documentation/docs/08-graphics-layout.md

 ### Font Awesome
-Thanks to Font Awesome you have over 400 scalable vector icons ready to be used in you application:
+Thanks to Font Awesome you have over 400 scalable vector icons ready to be used in your application:

 ``` html
 <i class="fa fa-plus"></i>